abdeoliveira/qr-matrix-decomposition/README.md

 # QR Matrix Decomposition Code

-## Given an square matrix A, find Q and R provided A = QR.
+## Given a square matrix A, find Q and R to that A = QR.

+The code was based on the algorithm described by the paper in annex.
+I must add yet the proper reference to it.